Engin-Boot/no-oggy-in-cs-silent18knight/README.md

 ## Intention

-This program intends to remove strings containing "oggy" from a list of strings.
+This program remove all strings starting with "oggy".

 ## Method

 The solution iterates the whole list and search for the strings which starts with "oggy" and then delete that.